-In Shanghai, you can find internships in a variety of fields such as information technology, finance, education, biotechnology, and environment.
+In Shanghai, it's possible to find internships in a variety of fields such as advertising, business, communications, marketing, sustainability, and technology.

 - Internships are required

-- You’ll intern traditional business hours to meet the employer’s expectations of full-time (hours may differ from US standards)
+- You'll work traditional business hours to meet the employer's expectations of full-time (hours may differ from US standards)

 - Overtime may be necessary